appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/before-checklist.md

 ### Obtain SMTP Settings

-- [ ] Get the ip address or host name of the smtp server.
+- [ ] Get the IP address or host name of the smtp server.
 - [ ] Get the port number of the smtp server.
 - [ ] Learn if the SMTP server is using SSL.
 - [ ] Learn if the SMTP server is using STARTTLS.